i4Ds/STIXCore/docs/idb_versioning.rst

 * remove the `*.mdb` file (possible licensing conflicts)
 * zip the folder structure into `v2.26.36.raw.zip`
 * upload `v2.26.36.raw.zip` to `https://pub099.cs.technik.fhnw.ch/data/idb/` (`/var/www/data/idb/v2.26.36.raw.zip`)
-* compile the raw IDB into a sqlite file (this will also inject some raw 2 engeneering paramaters)
+* compile the raw IDB into a sqlite file (this will also inject some raw 2 engineering parameters)

 .. code-block:: python